Last updated on December 27th, 2021 at 03:15 pm

 Step Four: Print Out A Free Monthly Calendar Page

 I am currently in the all my kids are college-age and up, stage of life.
 So printing out a simple free monthly calendar page from each month is adequate for me.
-However, if you are in I have one kid in soccer, another takes piano lessons, and the third is on the swim team stage of life then you need more space, I recommend a large desk pad that you can hang on a wall that you pass several times a day.
+However, if you are in I have one kid in soccer, another takes piano lessons, and the third is on the swim team stage of life then you need more space, I recommend an oversized desk pad (like this one) that you can hang on a wall that you pass several times a day.
 If you want to get really organized you can use a different colored pen for each family member –but I never did.

 This post is currently under a MAJOR update.
 Pin it so you can come back later and get the help you need to go from “overwhelmed and drowning” to “I got this” with my simple planning system.

-Step Five: Print Out A Free Week At A Glance Sheet
+Step Five: Fill In A Week At A Glance Sheet

 Step Six: Every Day Pick And Write Out Your Top Four